 Cheating with the Milkman

 "I don't look like my Mommy or my Daddy.
 I look like the mailman."A woman cheats on her husband with the milkman, or some other man who visits her home on a regular basis while hubby is at work.
 The image of the slutty milkman was very popular in older works, and persists even though in many places milk has not been delivered to people's homes in decades, as has more households having both spouses possess jobs outside the home for most of the day.
 Although there were some Truth in Television incidents of this, it is less based on them than it is the general fear of a person's spouse cheating on them while they're away at work, especially if it's with someone who comes straight to the door.
-As few milkmen are still working, it is more common nowadays for the wife to cheat with the mailman, plumber or pool-cleaner.
+As few milkmen are still working, it is more common nowadays for the wife to cheat with a deliveryman (the mailmain, UPS, Fedex, etc.), some kind of repairman (plumber, electrician, cable guy, etc.), or some other service provider that has to regularly be physically present in the house, such as a pool-cleaner.
 One that dates from an earlier period is the iceman (the person who delivered ice door-to-door, mostly for use in old-fashioned iceboxes).
 A variant is for this to be the reveal of a Who's Your Daddy? plot.
 If this relationship produces a child who clearly does not resemble the wife's legal husband it's a case of Chocolate Baby.
 See also Cuckold and Pizza Boy Special Delivery for when it's just a random one-off fling with a delivery guy rather than an ongoing affair.

 — Interviewee, Kids Say the Darndest Things

 - "If wifie shuns / your fond embrace / don't shoot the iceman / feel your face / Burma Shave"